Altitude Adventure India – Chadar Trek for beinners

 Chadar Trek is considered to be one of the best winter treks in India.
-It is a unique experience of trekking over the Zanskar River which is completely frozen in the winter months from January till end of February.
+It is a unique experience of trekking over the Zanskar River which is completely frozen in the winter months from January till the end of February.
 The thick blanket of ice that the Zanskar River forms resemblances a white blanket which in the local language is called – Chadar.
 Hence the trek along the frozen Zanskar River is known as the Chadar Trek.
 This trek is basically a flat walk along the Chadar with almost no climbing.
-The challenge is walking in the extreme cold on ice where night temperatures dip to upto -20 degrees.
+The challenge is walking in the extreme cold on the ice where night temperatures dip to up to -20 degrees.

 Is Chadar Trek for beginners?